port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/dashboards/dashboards.md

 ### Iframe visualization

 You can create an iframe widget to display an embedded url in the dashboard.
 The iframe widget is useful to display external dashboards or other external content.
-It also appends to the iframe query string the entity identifier and the blueprint identifier so the embedded page can use it for various purposes.
+It also appends to the iframe URL query params the entity identifier and the blueprint identifier so the embedded page can use it for various purposes.

+The entity identifier will be concatenated as `entity` and the blueprint identifier will be concatenated as `blueprint`.
+For example: `https://some-iframe-url.com?entity=identifier&blueprint=identifier`.

 ![Pie Chart](../../../static/img/software-catalog/widgets/iframeWidget.png)